Ads

 • Tape all holes in the blade, such as tree damage, or foreign object damage (FOD) to protect the interior of the blade from moisture and corrosion.

-• Thoroughly remove foreign matter from the entire exterior surface of blade with mild soap and water.
+• Thoroughly remove foreign matter from the entire exterior surface of the blade with mild soap and water.

 • Protect blade outboard eroded surfaces with a light coating of corrosion preventive or primer coating.